top of page

 Find out more about our wireless sensors

-Risk of crusty, sticky grain
+Risk of crusty and sticky grain

 The harvest is over, you've dried, decompacted and cooled your bins.
 Finally, you're done.
 But no, it's not over yet!
 You may still have storage problems, such as crusting over your bin or grain sticking to the wall of your silo.